 I was just reading about a poet, Jack Gilbert, who is (rightly) being celebrated all over the web today.
-His poetry is evocative and subtle, but direct and raw…it has the power to open old desires, reawaken some forgotten ache.
+His poetry is evocative and subtle, raw, igniting.
+It has the power to open old instincts, reawaken forgotten aches.

-Read poetry for the beauty of the work, the heady sense of stepping headlong into another essence than the usual day-to-day.
-For instance…
+Read it for the beauty of the work, its heady tug tumbling headlong into another essence than the common thread.
+For instance, Gilbert’s own…

 “If we deny our happiness, resist our satisfaction,